secretGeek/today-i-learned-staging/git/stash.md

 ﻿# git stash: very useful

+tl/dr:

+	git stash # to store your current uncommited changes
+	# then pull/or switch branch
+	git stash pop # apply/merge the changes you stashed

 It's nice to have clean commits and branches and so on.

 One tool that helps with this is `stash`